PaulStoffregen/Time/Readme.md

 timeStatus();                    // indicates if time has been set and recently synchronized
-                                 // returns one of the following enumerations: timeNotSet                       // the time has never been set, the clock started on Jan 1, 1970 timeNeedsSync                    // the time had been set but a sync attempt did not succeed timeSet                          // the time is set and is synced
+                                 // returns one of the following enumerations: timeNotSet                       // the time has never been set, the clock started on Jan 1, 1970 timeNeedsSync                    // the time had been set
+                                 // if setSyncProvider was called then a sync attempt did not succeed
+                                 // else the sync interval has passed since the last time sync timeSet                          // the time is set and is synced
 ```